Financial Aid & Scholarship Office

 Are you independent or dependent?

-Under federal guidelines, most undergraduate students are dependent for the purposes of filing the Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application (CADAA) and must provide parent information on this application.
+Under dependency status guidelines(opens in new window), most undergraduate students are dependent for the purposes of filing the Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application (CADAA) and must provide parent information on this application.
 The unusual circumstances dependency appeal process allows a student who has extenuating circumstances to appeal to be considered independent, even though they do not meet any of the independent student criteria on the FAFSA or CADAA.

 Submission Reasons